poa00/UltraTextEdit-UWP-22H2/README.md

 ### **Requirements to run the app**

-  - You must run at least Windows 10, version 1809
+  - You must have at least Windows 10, version 1809 installed to run this app.

 ### **Prerequisites to compile the app**

   - Have at least Windows SDK (UWP) version 1809

-  - Visual Studio 2019
+  - Visual Studio 2019/2022

 This file and project is still in development, things might change over time as Wordpad UWP takes shape ~~and ideas~~.